Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 Staff who feel their opinion is valued and that the business cares about their wellbeing and is making an effort are less likely to leave the business, thus improving its retention rate.

 Highly engaged employees can also have a positive impact on the financial wellbeing of your company.

 Engaged employees are often high in morale and motivation, which often results in:

-· Anonymity: Xref’s system allows for anonymous and attributed answering so employees can feel safe expressing their true feelings.
+· Anonymity: Online systems can allow for both anonymous and attributed answering so employees can feel safe to express their true feelings.

-· Customised approach: Xref’s software can be customised to suit the different goals of each survey.
+· Customised approach: Software that is able to be customised to suit the different goals of each survey.

-· Integration: Xref’s system is fully integrated with other industry-leading software in the recruitment and retention space.
+· Integration: A system that is fully integrated with other industry-leading software in the recruitment and retention space.

 · Security: Every company can be assured that they will own the data from their surveys.

 · Simplicity: Extremely user-friendly.